All Israel

 While the controversial law reiterates what is already stated in Israel’s Declaration of Independence, many Druze argue that the legislation has discriminated against members of their community and other minorities in the Jewish state.

-Melhem Asad, a Druze Israeli became a hero when he defended Israel during the recent antisemitic pogroms in Amsterdam following a soccer game between the Dutch team Ajax and the Israeli team Maccabi Tel Aviv.
+Melhem Asad, a Druze Israeli became a hero when he defended Israelis during the recent antisemitic pogroms in Amsterdam following a soccer game between the Dutch team Ajax and the Israeli team Maccabi Tel Aviv.

 Arab-Israeli activist Joseph Haddad praised Asad's heroism on social media.